slowernews/wisdom-tldr/README.md

 Most 16 year olds are just using their phones to send silly snaps to their friends and watch porn.
 And most people waste their lives away in 9-5 jobs.
 It's not an age thing.

-“We cannot become what we need to be by remaining what we are”  ~Max Dupree “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
+“We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”

 lying in death bed and regretting your life is the worst that can happen to you.